David W. Maurer: Biography

 In 1974, Maurer filed a $10 million ($ today) copyright infringement lawsuit against screenwriter David S. Ward and Universal Studios, charging that the Oscar-winning movie The Sting (1973) had substantially copied from The Big Con (1940) without paying Maurer or giving him proper credit.
 To buttress Maurer's claim, a gambling consultant for the film revealed that The Big Con was in use on the set.
 Also, a Universal-supplied publicity booklet for The Sting contained quoted excerpts from Maurer's book.
 The lawsuit was settled out of court in 1976.
-The exact amount was not disclosed; however, the Los Angeles Times leaked that it was in the vicinity of $600,000 ($ today).
+The exact amount was not disclosed; however, the Los Angeles Times reported that it was in the vicinity of $600,000 ($ today).
 Maurer reportedly received half the amount after attorney fees and expenses.
-Ward disputed the allegation of plagiarism, stating that The Big Con was just one of several historical references he used, but that the entire screenplay was original.
+Ward disputed the allegation of plagiarism, stating that The Big Con was just one of several historical references he used, and insisting that the entire screenplay was original.

 In his last years, Maurer was plagued by health problems.
 A traffic collision in 1970 "severely limited his activity by unremitting pain and, ultimately, almost total blindness."
 His close friend and research assistant Allan Futrell said that Maurer was likely contemplating suicide for a number of months.
 It was posthumously discovered that he had been systematically burning all of his notes to protect his sources.
-Finally, on June 11, 1981, David Maurer died in a shed at his Jeffersontown home from a self-inflicted gunshot wound.
+On June 11, 1981, David Maurer died in a shed at his Jeffersontown home from a self-inflicted gunshot wound.
 He was 75.